ml-archive/filepicker/README.md

 ```

-To get the file picker with multiple MIME type just send and String Array:
+To get the file picker with multiple MIME type just send a String Array:

 ```
 intent.putExtra(FilePickerActivity.FILE, true);